 Princess Sports Central on Deck 18 is the place to head for a game of basketball, volley ball, table tennis or golf.
 This is also where you’ll find the jogging track for working off those inevitable extra cruise pounds.
 Plus there’s a gym on the deck directly below.

-Royal Princess kids clubs – Princess Cruises Camp Discover
+Princess kids clubs – Princess Cruises Camp Discover

 In 2017 Princess Cruises teamed up with the Discovery Channel to revamp its children’s clubs across the fleet.
 Onboard the Royal Princess cruise ship there are three age groups with their own separate club facilities, which looked amazing.